numlims/tram/readme.md

-# trala
+# tram

-types for centraxx samples, patients and else
+models for centraxx samples, patients, findings and else